Grenade: Gunpowder

+Mexican forces used grenades in the Battle of the Alamo.

 Improvised grenades were increasingly used from the mid-19th century, the confines of trenches enhancing the effect of small explosive devices.
-In a letter to his sister, Colonel Hugh Robert Hibbert described an improvised grenade that was employed by British troops during the Crimean War (1854–1856):
+In a letter to his sister, Colonel Hugh Robert Hibbert described an improvised grenade that was employed by British troops during the Crimean War (1854–1856): Hand grenades were used by French and Russian forces during the Siege of Sebastopol.